lemonadestar-lordsea/SPT-Modules/README.md

 - SPTarkov.Common: utilities used across modules.
 - SPTarkov.Core: required patches for the game to run.
 - SPTarkov.SinglePlayer: simulating online game offline.
-- SPTarkov.Launcher: a custom game launcher allows the game to be launched offline.
 - SPTarkov.RuntimeBundles: reponsible for loading custom asset bundles.

 ## Requirements